ADHD Therapy in Calgary

 What Is ADHD?

 ADHD stands for Attention Deficit Hyperactivity Disorder, a neurodevelopmental condition that affects the way a person focuses, manages impulses, and regulates energy.
-It looks different for everyone and can show up in children, teenagers, and adults in ways that are often misunderstood or may go unrecognized for years.
+It looks different for everyone and can show up in children, teenagers, and adults.
+Sometimes adults can be living with ADHD that has been misunderstood or unrecognized for years.
 If you have spent your life feeling like you are always a step behind, struggling to keep up, or simply wired differently, you are not alone and there is support available.

 ADHD in Women and Girls

 ADHD in women and girls is frequently overlooked and underdiagnosed.
-Unlike the hyperactive presentation most people associate with ADHD, women and girls tend to experience inattentiveness, emotional sensitivity, and difficulty with organization, symptoms that are often mistaken for anxiety or simply "not trying hard enough."
+Unlike the hyperactive presentation most people associate with ADHD, women and girls tend to experience chronic overwhelm, mental clutter, and strong emotional reactions, symptoms that are often mistaken for anxiety, being “too sensitive” or "not trying hard enough."

-Many women are not diagnosed until adulthood, often following a significant life event such as pregnancy or menopause, when hormonal shifts make symptoms harder to manage.
-If you have spent years feeling scattered, overwhelmed, or like you are constantly falling behind, support is available and a proper diagnosis can be life changing.
+Many women are not diagnosed until adulthood, often following a significant life event or hormonal shift such as pregnancy or menopause.
+If you have spent years feeling scattered, overwhelmed, or like you are constantly falling behind, support is available — you don’t have to keep living that way.

 What Does Neurodivergent Mean?